St. Luke's Church, Srinagar

 St. Luke's Church is located within the compound of the Chest Diseases Hospital at the southwest slope of Shankaracharya Hill in the Dalgate area of Srinagar in Jammu and Kashmir, India.
 It is the first Christian church in Kashmir.
+It is part of the Church of North India and is one of the remotest churches in the country.

 The Gothic-style church was built in 1896 by British engineers.
 The foundation stone for the church was laid on 12 September 1896 by British brothers and missionary hospital doctors, Dr Arthur Neve and Dr Ernest Neve.
 It was transferred to the Government of Jammu and Kashmir in the 1960s.
 The church remained in use until 1986 when it was abandoned due to rising militancy in the region.

 In 2016, the local Christian community and priests approached the state administration to seek its renovation.
 However, the church had severe structural issues and required major restoration work before it could be reopened.

 Restoration

 The Government of India had selected Srinagar as one of the cities to implement its Smart Cities Mission.
 As part of the mission, the Centre provided ₹90 lakh for the restoration of St. Luke's Church.
 Renovation work began in April 2020 but faced delays due to the COVID-19 pandemic.
 It was completed just ahead of Christmas 2021.
+Due to the location of the building and the shortage of skilled masons, the restoration work was completed in stages, and the church was opened to the public after 30 years.

 The main restoration process involved the ceiling of the stone and brick masonry structure which was redone with the traditional Khatamband woodwork and flooring with "Devar" stones.